 Leatherlips, Dublin Arts Council’s first Dublin Art in Public Places program project, was created by Boston artist Ralph Helmick.
-The sculpture, a 12-foot high portrait of the Wyandot Native American Chief Leatherlips, was installed in Scioto Park in 1990.
+The sculpture, a 12-foot high portrait of the Wyandot warrior and leader, Leatherlips, was installed in Scioto Park in 1990.
 The head is a composite structure of various sizes of native limestone stacked and mortared.
 The sculpture is open on the top and has stacked stones extending back along its sides, creating a small enclosure that enables visitors a view of the river, the sunset and the amphitheater.

-Local history relates that the Wyandot Native American, Chief Leatherlips, was executed by fellow tribesman at a location very near Scioto Park.
-In fact, Chief Leatherlips’ last hunting camp is said to have been located 2 miles north of Historic Dublin along the banks of the Scioto River near the location of the present day park.
-Early histories by the white settlers of the time described the old Chief as intelligent, dignified and peaceful.
+Local history relates that the Wyandot, Leatherlips, was executed by fellow tribesman at a location very near Scioto Park.
+In fact, Leatherlips’ last hunting camp is said to have been located 2 miles north of Historic Dublin along the banks of the Scioto River near the location of the present day park.
+Early histories by the white settlers of the time described him as intelligent, dignified and peaceful.